dyno-might/dyno-might.github.io/_posts/2025-06-30-scribbles.md

 So which is better, intuition or math?
 In what situations?

 Here, I'll look at that question and how it applies to AI 2027.
 Then I'll build a new AI forecast using my personal favorite method of "plot the data and scribble a bunch of curves on top of it".
-Then I'll show you a little tool to help you make your own artisanal scribble-based AI forecast.
+Then I'll show you a little tool to make your own artisanal scribble-based AI forecast.

 ## Two kinds of forecasts

 To get a sense of the big picture, let's look at two different forecasting problems.

-First, here's a forecast (based on the [IPCC 2023 report](https://www.ipcc.ch/report/ar6/syr/downloads/report/IPCC_AR6_SYR_FullVolume.pdf)) for the mean change in Earth's temperature up until 2100.
+First, here's a forecast (based on the [IPCC 2023 report](https://www.ipcc.ch/report/ar6/syr/downloads/report/IPCC_AR6_SYR_FullVolume.pdf)) for Earth's temperature.
 There are two curves, corresponding to different assumptions about future greenhouse gas emissions.

 ![](/img/scribbles/ipcc_big.svg)